-Each of Maxeikosi, Maxeikosiena, Maxeikositria, Youngone and Youngtwo had entered into a sale and leaseback agreement with third party companies, subsidiaries of a financial institution, in September 2015, regarding the respective vessel owned by the relevant Subsidiary.
-Under these agreements, each vessel was sold and leased back for a period of 10 years, on a net daily bareboat charter rate of \$6.50, with a purchase obligation at the end of the 10th year.
-Furthermore, each Subsidiary holds an option to purchase back the respective vessel after the second year of the bareboat charter, at annual intervals and predetermined purchase prices.
-In view of the obligation of the Subsidiaries to purchase the respective vessels at the end of the bareboat charter, the Company has assessed that this transaction be recorded as a financing transaction.
-During the year ended December 31, 2017, the Company exercised the option to purchase back the relevant vessels owned by Maxeikosi and Maxeikositria, and these subsidiaries subsequently entered into loan facilities with commercial banks.
-The sale and leaseback agreement for Youngtwo was consummated during the year ended December 31, 2017 upon delivery of the relevant vessel from the shipyard.
+Each of Maxeikosiena, Youngone and Youngtwo entered into a sale and leaseback agreement in 2015, 2015 and 2017, respectively, with third party companies, subsidiaries of a financial institution, regarding the respective vessel owned by the relevant subsidiary.
+Under these agreements, each vessel was sold and leased back on a bareboat charter basis for a period of 10 years, with a purchase obligation at the end of the 10th year.
+Furthermore, each subsidiary holds an option to purchase back the respective vessel after the second year of the bareboat charter, at annual intervals and predetermined purchase prices.
+In view of the obligation of the subsidiaries to purchase the respective vessels at the end of the bareboat charter, the Company has assessed that these transactions be recorded as financing transactions.
+During the year ended December 31, 2018, the Company exercised the option to purchase back the vessel owned by Youngone.